 Leadership Development Course

 This exclusive class provides line-level officers the building blocks to grow into leadership positions through the belief that the most powerful way to grow as a leader is to become truly self-aware.
-Each student will build a foundation for individual and organizational growth using curated readings and three nationally recognized self-assessment profiles integrated with group introspective activities.
+Each student will build a foundation for individual and organizational growth using curated readings and two nationally recognized self-assessment profiles integrated with group introspective activities.
 A promotion to sergeant workshop is also included.

 At the conclusion of the LDC, your agency can expect to gain an officer who has explored the leadership concepts of Character, Competence, Caring, and Trust, and who has examined ways to effect organizational change that inspires community trust and support.